michgao87/political-ads-project/google-ads-data/README.txt

 Week_Start_Date - The start date for the week where spending occurred.
 Spend_USD - The amount in USD spent on political ads during the given week by the advertiser.
+Spend_EUR - The amount in EUR spent on political ads during the given week by the advertiser.
+Spend_INR - The amount in INR spent on political ads during the given week by the advertiser.
+Spend_BGN - The amount in BGN spent on political ads during the given week by the advertiser.
+Spend_HRK - The amount in HRK spent on political ads during the given week by the advertiser.
+Spend_CZK - The amount in CZK spent on political ads during the given week by the advertiser.
+Spend_DKK - The amount in DKK spent on political ads during the given week by the advertiser.
+Spend_HUF - The amount in HUF spent on political ads during the given week by the advertiser.
+Spend_PLN - The amount in PLN spent on political ads during the given week by the advertiser.
+Spend_RON - The amount in RON spent on political ads during the given week by the advertiser.
+Spend_SEK - The amount in SEK spent on political ads during the given week by the advertiser.
+Spend_GBP - The amount in GBP spent on political ads during the given week by the advertiser.

 google-political-ads-campaign-targeting.csv